-Goal 1: Theory and Content of Psychology Students will demonstrate familiarity with the major concepts, theoretical perspectives, empirical findings and historical trends in psychology.

-Goal 2: Research Methods in Psychology Students will understand and apply basic research methods in psychology, including research design, data analysis and interpretation.

-Goal 3: Critical Thinking Skills in Psychology Students will respect and use critical and creative thinking, skeptical inquiry and, when possible, the scientific approach to solve problems related to behavior and mental processes.

-Goal 4: Application of Psychology Students will understand and apply psychological principles to personal, social and organizational issues.

-Goal 5: Values in Psychology Students will be able to weigh evidence, tolerate ambiguity, act ethically and reflect other values that are the underpinnings of psychology as a discipline; and be able to recognize the influence of Christian values on the discipline of psychology.

-Goal 6: Information and Technological Literacy Students will demonstrate information competence and the ability to use computers and other technology for many purposes.

-Goal 7: Communication Skills Students will be able to communicate effectively in a variety of formats.

-Goal 8: Sociocultural and International Awareness Students will recognize, understand, and respect the complexity of sociocultural and international diversity.

-Goal 9: Personal Development Students will develop insight into their own and others' behavior and mental processes and apply effective strategies for self-management and self-improvement.

-Goal 10: Career Planning and Development Students will emerge from the Psychology major with realistic ideas about how to implement their psychological knowledge, skills, and values in occupational and educational pursuits in a variety of settings and will be able to conceptualize God's calling for their personal and professional life.

-Goal 11: Integration of Psychology and Theology Students will be aware of different approaches to integrating psychology and theology, will develop and articulate a Christian worldview, will be able to critique issues in psychology from a theologically-informed perspective and will continue to develop a firm commitment to psychology as ministry.

-Part 3.
-Psychology Major

-MATH 260 Statistics (3)

-PSYC 177 Career Seminar In the Behavioral Sciences (2)

-PSYC 332 Marriage & the Family (3)

-PSYC 353 Psychopathology (3)

-PSYC 363 Theories of Personality (3)

-PSYC 430 Principles & Techniques of Psychotherapy (3)

-PSYC 450 Group Process & Practice (3)

-PSYC 460 Research Methods In Psychology (3)

-PSYC 488 Psychology Internship (4)

-PSYC 495 Senior Project - Psychology (3)

-Select on e:

-PSYC 256 Developmental Psychology I (Child) (3)

-PSYC 257 Developmental Psychology II (Adolescent & Ad

-PSYC/SW/ADC 300^ Elective 300 level or above (3)
+Department: Social & Behavioral Sciences

+- Goal 1: Theory and Content of Psychology Students will demonstrate familiarity with the major concepts, theoretical perspectives, empirical findings and historical trends in psychology. - Goal 2: Research Methods in Psychology Students will understand and apply basic research methods in psychology, including research design, data analysis and interpretation. - Goal 3: Critical Thinking Skills in Psychology Students will respect and use critical and creative thinking, skeptical inquiry and, when possible, the scientific approach to solve problems related to behavior and mental processes. - Goal 4: Application of Psychology Students will understand and apply psychological principles to personal, social and organizational issues. - Goal 5: Values in Psychology Students will be able to weigh evidence, tolerate ambiguity, act ethically and reflect other values that are the underpinnings of psychology as a discipline; and be able to recognize the influence of Christian values on the discipline of psychology. - Goal 6: Information and Technological Literacy Students will demonstrate information competence and the ability to use computers and other technology for many purposes. - Goal 7: Communication Skills Students will be able to communicate effectively in a variety of formats. - Goal 8: Sociocultural and International Awareness Students will recognize, understand, and respect the complexity of sociocultural and international diversity. - Goal 9: Personal Development Students will develop insight into their own and others' behavior and mental processes and apply effective strategies for self-management and self-improvement. - Goal 10: Career Planning and Development Students will emerge from the Psychology major with realistic ideas about how to implement their psychological knowledge, skills, and values in occupational and educational pursuits in a variety of settings and will be able to conceptualize God's calling for their personal and professional life. - Goal 11: Integration of Psychology and Theology Students will be aware of different approaches to integrating psychology and theology, will develop and articulate a Christian worldview, will be able to critique issues in psychology from a theologically-informed perspective and will continue to develop a firm commitment to psychology as ministry.

 Part 4.
-General Electives - Including Bachelor of Arts Degree/Supporting Program/Minor Options 18 Credits and 12 credits of general electives to earn a Bachelor of Arts Degree or select 18 credits of general electives to earn a Bachelor of Science Degree.
+General Electives - Including Bachelor of Arts Degree/Supporting Program/Minor Options 24 Credits

+Students may select 6-8 credits of the same foreign language (May include Biblical Languages or American Sign Language.) and 16-18 credits of general electives (for a total of 24 credits) to earn a Bachelor of Arts Degree or select 24 credits of general electives to earn a Bachelor of Science Degree.
 Students may use general electives toward meeting the program requirements for a supporting program or minor.